 Stop eating outdoors and start meal prepping.
 If cooking every day is a big task for you, try meal prepping on a day (preferably Sunday) for the entire week.

 Whether it’s eating a small sandwich for Rs 100 or a pizza for Rs 1000, it doesn’t matter, outside munching is always more expensive than home-cooked meals plus Rs 100 sandwich may not seem like a lot but over time these numbers will shock you.

-Do yourself a favour and eat home-cooked meals.
+Do yourself a favor and eat home-cooked meals.

-Travelling as a group has its advantages and travelling solo has its own, I’m not debating on that.
+Traveling as a group has its advantages and traveling solo has its own, I’m not debating on that.

 The more people you have the cheaper the room will cost an individual.
 Sometimes you also get combo flight deals, so that’s another way to save extra money on a vacation.

 Even group rates for amusement parks and museums are way cheaper when calculated individually.
-If you’ll save up on these things, you can spend money on other things like travelling more!
+If you’ll save up on these things, you can spend money on other things like traveling more!

 Have you ever used Airbnb?
 Not yet?
 Airbnb in a few words means affordable vacation homes.
 Instead of spending 70% of your budget only on stay, try Airbnb.

-80% of the travellers say that the two reasons they go for a vacation are to relax and to experience the local culture of the place they are visiting.
+80% of travelers say that the two reasons they go for a vacation are to relax and to experience the local culture of the place they are visiting.